2023 prices frozen until 31 July, so book early to guarantee the lowest prices.

 Today you leave Kandy and the train from Peradeniya Station to Nanu Oya, Nuwara Eliya.
 We journey through increasingly mountainous scenery including some spectacular views of Sri Lanka’s premier tea growing areas.
 Lush tropical jungle gives way to tall pine forests and then box-like tea bushes, few at first and then seemingly covering every fold of the landscape like a huge green carpet right to the landscape horizon.
 Arriving early afternoon to Nuwara Eliya, the main hill station, is nearly 7,000 feet above sea level and called ‘little England’ due to its spring-like climate, parks and gold course.
 You stay one-night at the four-star Golden Ridge Hotel, located within a 5 acre ridge.

 As the early morning mist arises, we visit one of the best-known tea estates to how our nation’s favourite drink is rolled, fried and graded, followed by a refreshing cup of Ceylon’s finest.
 We say goodbye to Sri Lanka’s hill country and journey south arriving to the Elephant Transit Home, supported by the UK’s Born Free Foundation, located at Udawalawe National Park, where you’ll be able to watch young elephant orphans being given one of their daily feeds.

 You stay two nights at the three-star superior Chaayra Resort and Spa Hotel, located near the towns of Tissamaharama and Kataragama.

 An early start this morning, accompanied by the unique sound of a tropical ‘dawn chorus’.
 As the morning mist disappears with the rising sun you explore the jungle and its incredible range of wildlife in 4x4 vehicles.
 The normally elusive leopard offers the Park’s most exciting game viewing and Yala has a high concentration of these big cats.
 They are the island’s top predator so are far less shy than elsewhere in the world.
 Yala is also known for its elephants, saltwater crocodiles, wild boar, sloth bears, monitor lizards and a huge variety of birdlife.
-After a late breakfast you can relax by the hotel’s pool before an optional second, early evening park drive.
+After a late breakfast you can relax by the hotel’s pool before an optional second, early evening park drive (book and pay local).